mongodb/specifications/source/client-side-encryption/tests/README.rst

       }

    Expect this to fail with an exception with a message referencing an expired certificate.
 This message will be language dependent.
+   In Python, this message is "certificate verify failed: certificate has expired".
+In Go, this message is "certificate has expired or is not yet valid".

 Invalid Hostname in KMS Certificate
 ```````````````````````````````````